 The TFT touch shield is sold fully assembled and requires no soldering, so you can simply plug it on top of your Arduino.
 The touch shield needs a lot of pins to function and leaves you with only digital pins 2 and 3 and analog pins 4 and 5.
 Pin 12 is also available if you're not using the microSD reader.

-Check out Adafruit’s products page and the full tutorial.
+Check out Adafruit’s products page.
 Adafruit has also kindly written a complete library for the TFT to draw pixels, shapes, and text and a library for the touchscreen that detects x, y, and z horizontal movement, vertical movement, and pressure.

 Price: $12.95 from SparkFun